 Ventilation - In order for the inverter to provide full output power and to avoid over-temperature fault conditions, do not cover or block the inverter's ventilation openings or install this inverter in an area with limited airflow.
-The inverter uses two fans to provide forced air cooling, these fans pull in air through the intake vents (see Item 9, Figure 1-2) and blow out air through the exhaust vents (see Item 13, Figure 1-3).
-Allow at the minimum an airspace clearance of 6" at the intake and exhaust vents, and 3" everywhere else to provide adequate ventilation.
+The inverter uses two fans to provide forced air cooling, these fans pull in air through the intake vents (Figure 1-2, Item 9) and blow out air through the exhaust vents (Figure 1-3, Item 13).
+Allow at the minimum an airspace clearance of 6" (15.2 cm) at the intake and exhaust vents, and 3" (7.6 cm) everywhere else to provide adequate ventilation.

 If installed in an enclosure, a fresh air intake opening must be provided directly to the front side (intake vents) of the inverter and an exhaust opening on the back side (exhaust vents) of the inverter.
-This allows cool air from the outside to flow into the inverter and heated air to exit the inverter and the enclosure.
-When mounted in an enclosed compartment, airflow must be \geq 100 cfm in order to maintain no more than a 68°F (20°C) rise in compartment temperature.
+This allows cool air from the outside to flow into the inverter, and allows interior heated air to exit the inverter and the enclosure.
+When mounted in an enclosed compartment, airflow must be $\geq 100$ cfm in order to maintain no more than a 68°F (20°C) rise in compartment temperature.

-CAUTION: Do not mount this inverter in a zero clearance compartment, nor cover or obstruct the ventilation openings - overheating may result.
+CAUTION: Do not mount this inverter in a zero clearance compartment, nor cover or obstruct the ventilation openings-overheating may result.

-Safe - Keep any flammable/combustible material (i.e., paper, cloth, plastic, etc.) that may be ignited by heat, sparks, or flames at a minimum distance of 2 feet away from the inverter.
-Do not install this inverter in any area that contains extremely flammable liquids like gasoline or propane, or in locations that require ignition-protected devices.
+Safe - Keep any flammable/combustible material (i.e., paper, cloth, plastic, etc.) that may be ignited by heat, sparks, or flames at a minimum distance of 2 feet (61 cm) away from the inverter.

-WARNING: The MS Series inverter/charger is not ignition protected and may not be located in an engine compartment with gasoline fueled engines under any circumstance.
+WARNING: The MS-G Series inverter/charger is not ignition-protected.
+Do not install this inverter in any area that contains extremely flammable liquids like gasoline or propane.

-Close to the battery bank - As with any inverter, it should be located as close to the batteries as possible.
+Close to the battery bank - The inverter should be located as close to the batteries as possible.
 Long DC wires tend to lose efficiency and reduce the overall performance of an inverter.
 However, the unit should not be installed in the same compartment as the batteries or mounted where it will be exposed to gases produced by the batteries.
 These gases are corrosive and will damage the inverter; also, if these gases are not ventilated and allowed to collect, they could ignite and cause an explosion.

-Accessible - Do not block access to the inverter's remote control and accessory ports, as well as the inverter's controls and status indicator.
+Accessible - Do not block access to the inverter's remote control and accessory ports, as well as the inverter's on/off switch and status indicator.
 Allow enough room to access the AC and DC wiring terminals and connections, as they will need to be checked and tightened periodically.
-See Figure 2-3 for the MS Series inverter/charger's dimensions.
+See Figures 2-4 & 2-5 for the MS-G Series inverter/charger's dimensions.